Safe Policies for Reinforcement Learning via Primal-Dual Methods: Safety Guarantees

+This shows that the problem is feasible, therefore completing the proof of the result. \end{proof}

-Contrary to the finite horizon problem in Theorem~\ref{thm_epsilon_finite}, Theorem~\ref{thm_epsilon_discounted} does not guarantee that policies obtained from~\eqref{eqn_constrained_discounted} are safe for all~$t \geq 0$, but that they are safe for an arbitrarily long window~$t \leq T_0=\min\{T_1,\ldots,T_m\}$, where $T_1,\ldots,T_m$ are the horizons assumed to exist in Theorem~\ref{thm_epsilon_discounted}.
-Naturally, arbitrarily safe policies must exist for this to hold and Theorem~\ref{thm_epsilon_discounted} quantifies the trade-off between safety level and safety horizon in terms of the value function discount factor~$\gamma$.
+Contrary to the finite horizon problem in Theorem~\ref{thm_epsilon_finite}, Theorem~\ref{thm_epsilon_discounted} does not guarantee that policies obtained from~\eqref{P:parametric} are safe for all~$t \geq 0$, but that they are safe for an arbitrarily long window~$t \leq T_0=\min\{T_1,\ldots,T_m\}$, where $T_1,\ldots,T_m$ are the horizons assumed to exist in Theorem~\ref{thm_epsilon_discounted}.
+Naturally, arbitrarily safe policies must exist for this to hold and Theorem~\ref{thm_epsilon_discounted} quantifies the trade-off between safety level and safety horizon in terms of the discount factor~$\gamma$. {Notice that this limitation is intrinsic to the infinite horizon problem and not necessarily to the approach here presented.
+Without further assumptions on the system, to guarantee the probabilistic positive invariance (Definition \ref{def_safe_policy}) one needs to guarantee that infinitely often we have $\mathbb{P}(s_t\in\ccalS_0)=1$.
+This condition is in general hard to satisfy.
+Consider for instance the following MDP: a linear systems with Gaussian noise.
+Notice that even for stable controllers, the probability of being arbitrarily far from the origin is not zero due to the noise.
+Hence, the condition that $\mathbb{P}(S_t\in\ccalS_0)=1 $ cannot be satisfied for any $t$.}

-Theorems~\ref{thm_epsilon_finite} and~\ref{thm_epsilon_discounted} establish that the safety level of the policies can be preserved as long as safe enough parametric policies exist.
+Theorems~\ref{thm_epsilon_finite} and~\ref{thm_epsilon_discounted} establish that the safety level of the policies can be preserved as long as safe enough policies exist.
+Moreover, the levels of safety required and the parameters that define problem \eqref{P:parametric} can be computed based on the desired safety level $\delta_i$ and the desired safety horizon $T_i$.
 In that sense, we have not lost much by relaxing the chance constraints to be satisfied on~(weighted) average.

-Still, these formulations involve the probabilities~$P(s_t \in \ccalS_i\mid \pi_\theta)$ which cannot be computed in the context of reinforcement learning.
-Hence, the question of what we have gained from the relaxations~\eqref{eqn_constrained_finite} and~\eqref{eqn_constrained_discounted} remains.
-We address this question in detail in the sequel by proposing a primal-dual algorithm that leverages classical reinforcement learning methods to solve these safety-constrained problems~(Section~\ref{sec_pd}).
-However, in general, these algorithms are not guaranteed to converge for non-convex optimization problems.
-Thus, we start by showing that, despite the non-convexity of~\eqref{eqn_constrained_finite} and~\eqref{eqn_constrained_discounted}, they have~(almost) zero duality gap~(Section~\ref{sec_zdg}).
-This interesting theoretical property is leveraged in Section~\ref{sec_pd} to establish the convergence of the primal-dual algorithm to a neighborhood of the optimal solution.
+{It is fair to point out that for some MDPs the relaxation may result in an optimality gap between problems \eqref{eqn_optimization_problem} and \eqref{P:parametric}.
+Indeed, it depends on how the feasible set is reduced.
+However, without further assumptions it may be impossible to establish a bound.
+For instance, if the MDP is such that the state transitions are not correlated then there is no modification in the feasible set and thus the solutions are the same.
+If one has more information about the MDP it may be possible to bound the difference.
+This analysis is beyond the scope of this work since we are mainly concerned with safe operation.}